Energy Meters Guide

 Some old-fashioned meters like dial meters can be tricky to read, and they require being read in a particular way.
 Thankfully, our simplified guide will show you how to read any kind of meter found in your home.

-This section identifies the different types of electricity meters, one of which you will certainly find installed within your household — or mounted outside of it.
+This section identifies the different types of electricity meters, one of which you will find installed within your household or business.

-Electricity meters located inside your home will be inside a mounted box that will likely be located in a utility room, laundry room, garage, basement, or attic.
+Electricity meters will be inside a mounted box likely located in a utility room, laundry room, garage, basement, or attic.

 How to read your digital single rate meter